Liquid Flowing Screed by Altmor

 The screed should now be left untouched until it is solid, which typically takes 48 hours.
 During this time, all the windows and doors should be kept shut and nobody should walk on the screed.

-So how long will it take for screed to dry before you can walk on it?
+So how long will it take for the screed to dry before you can walk on it?

 It is essential that the material is left undisturbed for the first 24-48 hour period, and the full site traffic should be avoided for at least 2-3 days.
 It is also important to note that drying times relate to ambient humidity, temperature and number of air changes.